dewdad/obsidian-mstodo-sync/README.md

 This plugin allows you to create and synchronize tasks with Microsoft To Do.

-## Installation

-### Adding plugin via BRAT

-1. Install BRAT from the Community Plugins in Obsidian
-2. Open the command palette and run the command **BRAT: Add a beta plugin for testing** (If you want the plugin version to be frozen, use the command **BRAT: Add a beta plugin with frozen version based on a release tag**.)
-3. Using `LumosLovegood/obsidian-mstodo-sync`, copy that into the modal that opens up
-4. Click on **Add Plugin** -- wait a few seconds and BRAT will tell you what is going on
-5. After BRAT confirms the installation, in Settings go to the **Community plugins** tab.
-6. Refresh the list of plugins
-7. Find `obsidian-mstodo-sync` you just installed and Enable it.

-### Updating plugin

-- Plugin can be updated using the command palette by running the command **Check for updates to all beta plugins and UPDATE**
-- Optionally, beta plugins can be configured to auto-update when starting Obsidian.
-This feature can be enabled in the **Obsidian42- BRAT" tab in settings.

 ## Development

 If you are working on the plugin, you can use the following commands to build and run the plugin: